 At Morgan & Morgan, our slip and fall team in Birmingham, Alabama, understands how serious this type of injury can be.
 We know whom should be held accountable and will try to compel them to compensate you for your injuries.
 Fill out our free case evaluation form to learn more today.

 The Duty of Care for Property Owners in Alabama

 Alabama generally practices a system of reasonable care, meaning the owner or tenant (occupier) is responsible for their property.
 However, the Alabama Supreme Court defines this duty so that if warning is given for dangerous properties and can be exercised with ordinary care, that warning diminishes an occupier’s liability.

-This responsibility is extended primarily to invitees, or individuals who the occupier allows onto the property for business or other purposes, such as if it the property were open to the public.
+This responsibility is extended primarily to invitees, or individuals the occupier allows onto the property for business or other purposes, such as if the property is open to the public.
 Licensees or trespassers, who are on the property for their own purposes or illegally, have few protections under the law from danger caused by the occupier.

 Children who are injured on another’s property, even while trespassing, may still have the right to receive compensation under the “attractive nuisance doctrine," which is still followed in Alabama.

 This rule determines that a property occupier may be liable for an injury to a trespassing child if:

 - The occupier knew, or should have known, that children were likely to be present near the property

 - The occupier knew or should have known that there was a condition on the property that could cause harm to those children